 Discussion Questions

-AmazeWorks provided discussion questions for the lessons, but Evelyn also asked her own, inspired by the students’ reflections.
+AmazeWorks provided discussion questions for the lessons, and Evelyn also asked her own, inspired by the students’ reflections.
 The classroom was fully engaged, leading to meaningful and brave conversations.

 Key Student Takeaways: